joelsernamoreno/EvilCrowCable-Wind/README.md

 **NOTE:**

 * **Not all layouts have been tested.
-If you find any incorrect keys, you can change them and submit a PR to the Evil Crow Cable Wind repository**
+If you find any incorrect keys, you can change them and submit a PR to the Evil Crow Cable Wind repository.**

-* **All devices have been flashed with basic firmware Evil Crow Cable Wind before shipping**.
+* **All devices have been flashed with basic firmware Evil Crow Cable Wind before shipping.**

 * **Please do not request new features in this code.
-You can develop code for Evil Crow Cable Wind and submit a PR with your new features**
+You can develop code for Evil Crow Cable Wind and submit a PR with your new features.**

 # Firmware